International Olympic Committee: Beijing Olympics

-Research at the Beijing Olympic Games identified particulate matter – measured in terms of PM10 (the amount of aerodynamic diameter of particle ≤ 10 μm in a given amount of air) – as a top priority.
+Research at the 2008 Summer Olympics identified particulate matter – measured in terms of PM10 (the amount of aerodynamic diameter of particle ≤ 10 μm in a given amount of air) – as a top priority.
 Particulate matter, along with other airborne pollutants, cause both serious health problems, such as asthma, and damage urban ecosystems.
 Black carbon is released into the air from incomplete combustion of carbonaceous fluids, contributing to climate change and injuring human health.
 Secondary pollutants such as CO, NOx, SO2, benzene, toluene, ethylbenzene, and xylenes (BTEX) are also released during construction.

 For the Beijing Olympics, vehicles not meeting the Euro 1 emission standards were banned, and the odd-even rule was implemented in the Beijing administrative area.
 Air quality improvement measures implemented by the Beijing government included replacing coal with natural gas, suspending construction, imposing strict dust control on construction sites, closing or relocating the polluting industrial plants, building long subway lines, using cleaner fluid in power plants, and reducing the activity by some of the polluting factories.
 There, levels of primary and secondary pollutants were reduced, and good air quality was recorded during the Beijing Olympics on most days.
 Beijing also sprayed silver iodide in the atmosphere to induce rain to remove existing pollutants from the air.